Nusiq/regolith-filters/system_template/README.md

 subfolder of the `system_template` folder (you can organize the folder structure to your preference).

+Some of the directories may be used to group multiple systems together.
+The group directories are marked with the `_group_scope.json` file.

 Other files inside
 ```
 📁 system_template